truhanen/serobot/README.md

 ```

 The web UI should now be accessible via a web browser at e.g. *http\://192.168.1.100* (HTTP, [LAN access](#ubuntu-pc--wifi-router-setup)) or *https\://your.domain.name* ([HTTPS](#secure-https-connection-setup-with-lets-encrypthttpsletsencryptorg), [Internet access](#internet-access)).

+#### Running without root privileges

+Root privileges are needed by the [rpi-ws281x library](https://github.com/rpi-ws281x/rpi-ws281x-python/blob/master/library/README.rst) that controls the RGB leds (see [issue](https://github.com/rpi-ws281x/rpi-ws281x-python/issues/9)), and for reading the certificate files for HTTPS.
+If those features are not needed, the web server can be started also without `sudo`.

 ## Platform setup